svaksha/aksh/cs-resources.md

 ----

 # Reading
-* http://worrydream.com/#!/ClimateChange, s about computational climate change but Victor makes an interesting point about “Tools for scientists and engineers" : http://worrydream.com/ClimateChange/#tools
+* http://worrydream.com/#!/ClimateChange => about computational climate change but Victor makes an interesting point about “Tools for scientists and engineers" : http://worrydream.com/ClimateChange/#tools